tc-tommo/cv/master.md

 - Developed strong teamwork and multitasking skills in a busy pub setting.

 ## 💪 Edinburgh University Gymnastics - Strength and conditioning coach (May 2023 - Present)
-- Organising and running a training programme, demonstrating leadership and communication skills.
+- Organising and running a training programme, leadership and communication skills.
 - Worked with a team of coaches to deliver a programme of strength and conditioning sessions to the university gymnastics squad.

 ## 🍪 Nairn's Oatcakes (2021)